FelipeNoberto/Wah-Wha-effect/README.md

 To evaluate the impact of the FIR band-pass filters on the input audio signal, we performed a visual analysis through spectrograms.
 These plots allow us to track the energy distribution across the frequency spectrum over time.

-Below, you can see a comparison between the original signal and the wah-wah processed signal using the five-band FIR filter alternation strategy.
+Below, you can see a comparison between the original signal and the wah-wah processed signal using the four-band FIR filter alternation strategy.

 ![Spectrogram Comparison](images/imagem_2025-05-08_001005261.png)